Closed-loop field development with multipoint geostatistics and statistical performance assessment: Computational results and discussion

 \subsubsection{Assessment of single-step CLFD performance}

-We now assess the performance of CLFD framework in terms of improvement of true-model NPV from a single CLFD step.
+We now assess the performance of CLFD in terms of improvement of true-model NPV from a single CLFD step.
 The NPV values for 5 models at each CLFD step are compiled in Table~\ref{npv-clfd}.
 The average true NPV from 25 runs (also shown in Table~\ref{npv-clfd}) increases monotonically with CLFD step.
 The average true NPV at CLFD step~1 is 9.9\% greater than optimization over prior ($i=0$), and the increase from step~1 to 2 and from step~2 to 3 is 7.4\% and 10.1\%, respectively.
-At each CLFD step~$i$ ($i\ge 1$), we define the true-model NPV improvement for true-model $j$ as
+At each CLFD step~$i$ ($i\ge 1$), we define the NPV improvement for true-model $j$ as

 where the numerator is the NPV improvement for true-model $j$ as a result of performing one step of CLFD (step~$i$).
 The mean and percentile values of $dJ_{\text{true},j}^{i}$ are compiled in Table~\ref{tab:dJ}.
 The mean improvement varies between 10--14\%, and the P10 monotonically increase with CLFD step (Table~\ref{tab:dJ}).

+The probability of increasing true-model NPV through a single-step of CLFD is simply the fraction of positive $dJ_{\text{true},j}^{i}$ values (last column of Table~\ref{tab:dJ}).
 CLFD improved the true-model NPV for 64\% of cases at $i=1$, 76\% of cases at $i=2$, and 80\% of cases at step $i=3$.
 This performance improvement can also be observed visually in Fig.~\ref{fig:cdf-iStep2}.
 Therefore, we observe that although application of a single-step CLFD may even reduce the true NPV of the project in some cases, the chance of increasing true NPV increases at later steps.

-At $i=1$ ($t=180$ days), the uncertainty reduction in model description through integration of spatial data (hard data from four wells) and temporal data (production data from two wells) is not as significant as later steps and by optimizing over the updated models, for almost 36\% of cases, the new optimal solution resulted in a lower true NPV of the project.
+At $i=1$ ($t=180$ days), the uncertainty reduction in model description through integration of spatial data (hard data from four wells) and temporal data (production data from two wells) is not as significant as later steps.
+As a result, there is 36\% chance of lowering true-model NPV through a single CLFD step.
 At later steps, however, more wells are drilled and more data results in improved model description.
-As a result there is a higher chance that the optimization over the updated models would result in a higher project outcome (true NPV).
+Therefore, there is a higher chance that the optimization over the updated models would result in a higher project outcome (true NPV).